-- b. have responsibility for: - receiving any allegations of misconduct in research; - initiating and supervising the procedure for investigating such allegations; - maintaining the overall information record during the investigation; - taking decisions at key stages of the Procedure. - c.
+- 1. be an individual within the organisation with significant knowledge and experience of research. - 2. have responsibility for: - a. receiving any allegations of misconduct in research; - b. initiating and supervising the procedure for investigating such allegations; - c. maintaining the overall information record during the investigation; and - d. taking decisions at key stages of the Procedure. - 3.
 Have a nominated alternate who will receive allegations of research misconduct and initiate and supervise the Procedure in the absence of the Named Person.

-The Named Person and his/her alternate (where appropriate) should not be:
+The Named Person and their alternate (where appropriate) should not be:

-- a. the Head of the Organisation;
+- 4. the Head of the Organisation;

-- b. the Head of Research; or
+- 5. the Head of Research; or

-- c. the Head of Human Resources/Personnel
+- 6. the Head of Human Resources/Personnel/P&C.

-The University has nominated an appropriate senior officer (Professor I Montgomery) to act as the Named Person as required by the UKRIO Procedures.
+The University has nominated an appropriate senior officer (Prof P Seawright, Deputy Vice Chancellor) to act as the Named Person as required by the UKRIO Procedures.
 An alternate will be nominated to deal with cases for which the Named Person is not available or in which there is a conflict of interest.